+It is clear that the heat capacity $C_{P}$ approaches to zero as the black hole trends to the extremal case.
+It has a divergent behavior at $\eta_{1}=0$.
 Assuming a black hole is surrounded by the thermal radiation with the same temperature, the heat balance conditions will require the heat capacity of the black hole to be positive.
 This means that the positive heat capacity can guarantee a stable black hole to exist in thermal bath.
-The negative heat capacity will make the black hole disappears when a perturbation included.
-Form Fig. (\ref{heatcapacity}), we can see that the small RN and KS black holes are stable.
-While the large ones can not exist stably in thermal bath.
+While the negative one will make the black hole {disappear} when perturbation is included in.